yaseel/NepKey-Extension/support.md

 # NepKey Support
-Thanks for using NepKey – the ELTE Felhasználóbarát Open-Source Segéd.
+Thanks for using NepKey – the University Toolkit.
 If you have questions or face issues, contact us anytime.
 ## Contact
 For support inquiries, email: aseelmahmood12@gmail.com